-Causes of Shock Severe bleeding - internal or external (includes major fractures) There is not enough blood to fill blood vessels.
-Severe burns Loss of blood plasma (fluid) into tissues.
+Severe bleeding - internal

+or external (includes major

+- C. G.C plasma into tissues.
 There is not enough blood to fill blood vessels.
-Crush injuries Loss of blood and blood plasma into tissues.
+05. Severe burns Loss of blood plasma (fluid) into tissues.
 There is not enough blood to fill blood vessels.
-Heart attack Heart is not strong enough to pump blood effectively.
-Spinal cord or nerve injuries The brain cannot control the size of the blood vessels.
-The blood cannot get to the tissues properly.
-Severe allergic reactions Anaphylaxis may lead to a swelling of tissues, causing respiratory failure.
+Cardiogenic shock Heart attack/heart failure Heart is not strong enough to pump blood effectively throughout the body.
+Spinal shock Spinal cord or spinal nerve injuries The brain cannot control the size of the blood vessels.
+The that there is not enough blood blood cannot get to the tissues respiratory failure.